farukh-javed/AI-News-Summarizer-with-LangChain-Llama3.1/README.md

-# AI NewsBot 📰
+# AI News Summarizer📰

-**AI-NewsBot-with-LangChain-Streamlit-Llama3.1** is an AI-powered application that fetches, summarizes, and categorizes news articles using LangChain, Streamlit, and Llama3.1.
+**AI-News-Summarizer-with-LangChain-Llama3.1** is an AI-powered application that fetches, summarizes, and categorizes news articles using LangChain, Streamlit, and Llama3.1.

 ## Features ✨